adyork/python-ecology-lesson/_episodes/20-git.md

 ## What is version control?

-A version control system stores a master copy of your code in a repository, which you can't edit directly.
+A version control system stores a main copy of your code in a repository, which you can't edit directly.

 Instead, you checkout a working copy of the code, edit that code, then commit changes back to the repository.